fulldecent/moodle-enrol_course_tokens/README.md

 Enable course tokens as an enrollment method by navigating to `Site administration > Plugins > Enrol plugins > Course Tokens`.

-## Placement of the Plugin
+## Placement of the plugin

-The Course Tokens plugin can be used in several ways:
+The course tokens plugin can be used in several ways:

 - **Direct enrollment via tokens**: Users redeem a token and are immediately enrolled in the associated course.
 - **User account creation**: If a learner doesn’t yet have a Moodle account, they can create one during token redemption.
-- **Dashboard and block access**: Learners can view their available tokens from the Token Dashboard page or by adding the Course Tokens block to their dashboard.
+- **Dashboard and block access**: Learners can view their available tokens from the Token Dashboard page or by adding the course tokens block to their dashboard.
-- **API integration**: Training providers can integrate Course Tokens with their existing sales or CRM systems to issue tokens automatically.
+- **API integration**: Training providers can integrate course tokens with their existing sales or CRM systems to issue tokens automatically.

 ## Quick start playground